Robbie Savage: Style of play and controversies

-Broadcasting career
+Media career

 Savage occasionally acted as a pundit during his club career, and started working in the media more regularly in the 2009–10 season.
 He worked in a number of different punditry roles during the 2010 FIFA World Cup before joining the presenting team for BBC Radio 5 Live's 6-0-6 show.
 In September 2010, Savage signed up as official sporting ambassador for bookmakers William Hill.
 In May 2011 he was awarded the Sony Radio Academy Rising Star Award, as well as winning an award from the Plain English Campaign.

-Between 2009–2013, Savage was a pundit on ESPN, and has since moved to BT Sport.
+Between 2009 and 2013, Savage was a pundit on ESPN, and has since moved to TNT Sports.

 Since retiring from football in May 2011, Savage has attempted to become a more prominent broadcasting figure beyond punditry.
 From September 2011 Savage took part in the 2011 series of Strictly Come Dancing, partnering Ola Jordan.
 The show broadcast on 22 October saw Savage perform a dramatic knee-slide towards the camera, which resulted in a broken nose.
 Savage and Jordan were eliminated from the competition in the quarterfinal on 4 December 2011, placing sixth.

 In October 2012, along with 463 other players, Savage took part in BBC Radio 5 Live's attempt to set a new Guinness World Record for the 'most players in a continuous 5 a side exhibition match'.
 This was for BBC Children in Need along with comedian Lloyd Langford and BBC Radio 5 Live travel reporter Lindsey Chapman.
 Along with Ex-England cricketer Andrew Flintoff, Savage is part of a BBC Radio 5 Live podcast called Flintoff, Savage & The Ping Pong Guy, hosted by former table tennis player Matthew Syed, which discussed current sporting topics.

-Club management
+Managerial career

+Macclesfield

 Savage's involvement with Stockport Town led to him becoming involved with the creation of phoenix club Macclesfield F.C. in October 2020.
 Macclesfield owner Robert Smethurst appointed Savage as a member of the board (later director of football) with Danny Whitaker as manager.
-On 30 August Macclesfield defeated local rivals Congleton Town 1-0 in the NWCFL Premier Division; the match was suspended for several minutes late in the second half due to crowd trouble, during which Savage intervened to break up fighting.
+On 30 August 2021, Macclesfield defeated local rivals Congleton Town 1–0 in the NWCFL Premier Division; the match was suspended for several minutes late in the second half due to crowd trouble, during which Savage intervened to break up fighting.

+On 17 June 2024, Robbie Savage was appointed head coach at Macclesfield.

+Under his leadership, the club secured promotion to the National League North on 22 March 2025 after defeating Bamber Bridge, becoming champions of the Northern Premier League Premier Division.

+Forest Green Rovers

+On 1 July 2025, Savage was appointed manager of National League side Forest Green Rovers.